 Do you have academic questions?
 A lot of your academic questions are going to be answered at summer orientation when you meet with your academic adviser, schedule classes and talk with professors.
 But what if you just really need to know something now?
 Tap into NMU’s award-winning virtual adviser.
 The virtual advising program offers information on a variety of topics from classes and majors to future job trends.
 Visit academic advising for more information.
 If you don’t find what you’re looking for, call 1-800-682-9797 and we'll be happy to help.

 Looking to connect?
-For those coming into NMU as freshmen (or even transfers wanting to connect), check out the newly created Facebook Group- NMU Class of 2018.
+For those coming into NMU as freshmen (or even transfers wanting to connect), check out the newly created Facebook Group- NMU Class of 2019!!
+Some of your future classmates have done a great job pulling together to meet one another and answer each other's questions.
+Log on today.
 You will be glad you did!

 *If you would like to be removed from this list, please follow the unsubscribe directions on the Wildcat Wire email that you received alerting you to this electronic newsletter.